pierrenodet/spark-ensemble/docs/bagging.md

 The Random Subspace Method is another meta-algorithm proposed by Ho [[2](#references)] that performs the same transformations as Bagging but on the feature space.

-Combining this two methods is called SubBag and is designed by Pance Panov and Saso Dzeroski [[3](#references)].
+Combining these two methods is called SubBag and is designed by Pance Panov and Saso Dzeroski [[3](#references)].

 Here the `BaggingClassifier` and the `BaggingRegressor` implement the SubBag meta-estimator.

-For prediction, `BaggingClassificationModel` uses a majority vote and `BaggingRegressionModel` uses the average.
+For classification, `BaggingClassificationModel` uses a majority vote of the base model predictions.
+It can be either `soft` or `hard`, using the predicted classes or the predicted probabilities of each base model.

+For regression, `BaggingRegressionModel` uses the average of the base model predictions.

 ## Parameters